YottaDB/YDBDoc/MessageRecovery/errors.rst

 LIBYOTTAMISMTCH
 ----------------------

-LIBYOTTAMISMTCH, $ydb_dist/libyottadb.so does not match the shared library path.
+LIBYOTTAMISMTCH, $ydb_dist/libyottadb.so xxxx does not match the shared library path yyyy

 Runtime Error: This indicates that the full path of the currently running libyottadb.so shared library does not match the path described by $ydb_dist.
 This is possible for example if a C program tries to directly invoke a base image function (e.g. ydb_main, dse_main, mupip_main etc.) for more than one build/release of YottaDB in the same process.